cortex-lab/phy/docs/visualization.md

 * the **Template GUI** for KiloSort/SpykingCircus datasets.
 * the **Kwik GUI** for Kwik datasets, obtained with the klusta spike-sorting program.

+These GUIs let you visualize ephys data that has already been spike-sorted.
+You can also refine the clustering manually if needed.
+Finally, you can use the GUI as a platform for interactive ephys data analysis.
+The **IPython view** lets you interact with the data interactively from within the GUI.

 ## Opening a dataset in the GUI